-In this way it is no longer necessary to build the DRLs files in the right order (e.g. first the DRLs containing the type declarations and then the ones with the rules using them) and it will also be possible to have circular references among them.
+In this way it is no longer necessary to build the DRL files in the right order (e.g., first the DRLs containing the type declarations and then the ones with the rules using them) and it will also be possible to have circular references among them.

-In the end the KnowledgeBuilder (regardless if you are using the batch mode or not) also allows to discard what has been added with the last DRL(s) building.
-This can be useful to recover from having added a wrong DRL to the KnowledgeBuilder as it follows:
+Moreover, the KnowledgeBuilder (regardless if you are using the batch mode or not) also allows to discard what has been added with the last DRL(s) build.
+This can be useful to recover from having added an erroneous DRL to the KnowledgeBuilder, as shown below.

 Example 3.9.
-Discard the building of the last added DRL
+Discard the build of the last added DRL

 3.1.2.
-Building using Configuration and the ChangeSet XML
+Building Using Configuration and the ChangeSet XML